YouvenZ/AugScholar/content/post/latex_table_python.md

 📢 **Join the Conversation**: Have you used Pandas for LaTeX table generation?
 Share your experience in the comments!

 🔗 **Further Reading**: [Pandas Documentation on `to_latex`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_latex.html)

+This note is used to make sure the website is build correctly.